Statutory Adoption Pay: Who Qualifies and How Does It Work?

 What is the maximum duration for receiving SAP?

-The maximum duration for receiving SAP is 39 weeks, divided into two distinct phases—6 weeks at 90% of the employee’s average weekly earnings, followed by 33 weeks at a lower rate.
+The maximum duration for Statutory Adoption Pay is 39 weeks.
+This includes six weeks paid at 90% of average weekly earnings, followed by 33 weeks paid at the standard statutory rate set annually by HMRC guidelines.

 How to calculate statutory adoption pay?